 What happens during the first session?

-What happens during the first session is that you’ll be warmly welcomed.
-You will be invited to share what’s bringing you to counselling and you can ask me any questions to have.
-By the end of the session you will hopefully have a feel for how I work and whether you’d like to continue to have counselling with me.
-I’ll be checking in with myself to see if I feel I can help.
-I’ll also ask what you’re hoping to get from counselling.
+Firstly you will be warmly welcomed and offered a drink.
+You will be invited to share what’s bringing you to counselling and you can ask me any questions you have.
+By the end of the session you will hopefully have a feel for how I work and whether you would like to continue with further sessions.

 How can I find your counselling room?

-The address is 2 Betts Avenue but the entrance is to the side of the building, opposite the side of Tenpin Bowling on Gloster Road.
-There’s no waiting area so please arrive as close to your appointment time as possible.
+Please note there is no waiting area so please arrive as close to your appointment time as possible.

 Online/telephone counselling

-You’ll be offered online counselling through Microsoft Teams.
-I’ll ask you for a contact number.
-This is so I can call you in the event of any glitches.
+I will ask you for a contact number so I can call you in the event of any glitches.
 We can then agree how to proceed.

-Before your session I’ll email or text a link.
+Before your session I will send you a link.
 You simply need to click on it at your session time.
-This’ll bring you into a virtual ‘waiting room’ and I’ll let you in when the session’s ready to start.
+This will bring you into a virtual ‘waiting room’ and I will let you in when the session’s ready to start.

 I would advise you find a suitable, private place where you can talk freely without interruption.